 It’s better to acknowledge our limitations and then build a great life around that than try to fight against how we’re really wired to be.

 Over the years I’ve been asked a lot about the relationship between the ENFP personality and IQ.

 Is there a relationship and, if so, what is that?

-Now, before I say something about ENFP intelligence, the first thing we need to do here is to define IQ.
+Now, before I say something about ENFP and IQ, the first thing we need to do here is to define IQ.

 Unlike some of the things you may have heard, IQ is actually very definable.

 It’s one of the most easy things to define, it tests very consistently.
 There’s no arguing with that.

 There was a lot of talk, I think, in the 2000s and probably still now, about emotional intelligence and other measures.
 There are twenty types of intelligence.

 And that kind of is true, but when we’re talking about , IQ actually measures one very specific thing.